s-vinay/explore-dbt/index.md

 - Part-2: installing packages with an example
 - Part-3: performing tests using popular package dbt-expectations

+Before we deep dive into each of these parts it is important to call-out the pre-requisites for this learning series.

+- knowledge of SQL
+- Python data structures like list and dictionaries
+- knowledge of Jinja template design is an added advantage

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for